-Cyclical Vomiting Syndrome is a migraine variant most often seen in children.
+Cyclical Vomiting Syndrome is one of the episodic syndromes that may be associated with Migraine.
+It is most often seen in children.
 Although less common, adults can experience it, too.
 Cyclical Vomiting Syndrome is characterized by periodic attacks of vomiting.
 It can take months or even years to get an accurate diagnosis.
 Part of the challenge is ruling out gastrointestinal diseases first.
 Disclosing a family history of Migraine may expedite the diagnostic process.

 Patients are advised to avoid skipping meals, stay well-hydrated, and get regular adequate sleep.
 When an attack occurs, triptans can be used to shorten attack duration.
 Anti-emetics and diphenhydramine are also used to control nausea and vomiting.
 If these measures do not stop the vomiting and it goes on for several days, IV fluids in the ER may be required.
 First line preventives are Elavil (amitriptyline), Inderal (propranolol) or Periactin.
 As with migraine, beta blockers, anti-epileptics, antidepressants, or calcium channel blockers can also be tried.
 Some new studies recommend supplementing with CoQ10 and L-carnitine, too.